 The admission of any individual applicant to the course is judged by the proposed supervisor in conjunction with the course leader who acts as admissions tutor.
-Those judgements may be supported, as appropriate, by other members of our Early Modern Studies specialism (e.g. via interview), the Research School, and the International Office, Student Services etc. Where an offer is made, details of the offer and conditions are passed back to the Research School where a comprehensive offer letter and contract are produced.
+Those judgements may be supported, as appropriate, by other members of the History subject area (e.g. via interview), the Research School, and the International Office, Student Services etc. Where an offer is made, details of the offer and conditions are passed back to the Research School where a comprehensive offer letter and contract are produced.
 For international students, the information and offer conditions are passed to the relevant personnel in Student Services who can also provide the student with additional support and guidance (for example, to obtain a visa, accommodation etc).
 All international applicants are checked for their competency in English language by the Language Centre.
 When it is felt that the applicant does not possess the appropriate level of English language, an in house English language course may be recommended before the student embarks on the MRes.

-An offer of a place on the MRes in Early Modern Studies will be made when the following conditions are satisfied:
+An offer of a place on the MRes in History will be made when the following conditions are satisfied:

-- The applicant meets the specified entry requirements. - The Institute has the supervisory capacity and expertise to support the research project outlined in the application form.

-The proposal outlined has the potential to become a viable research project both at Masters level (i.e. in accordance with QAA descriptors) and with regard to the context of the Early Modern Studies Research Group/IHCA's existing research expertise and strategic priorities.
+- The applicant meets the specified entry requirements. - The Institute has the supervisory capacity and expertise to support the research project outlined in the application form. - The proposal outlined has the potential to become a viable research project both at Masters level (i.e. in accordance with QAA descriptors) and with regard to the context of the History subject area/IHCA's existing research expertise and strategic priorities.